rdarder/cards/README.md

   * **Bonus concept:** `true` and `false` are a new data type called a **boolean**.
 They are great for yes/no questions\!
   * Print out a sentence describing the potion using its data, like `"Greater Health Potion is a shimmering red color and restores 50 health."`

-### **Your Quest: Reforge Your Creature\!**
+### Your Quest: Reforge Your Creature\!

-Time to upgrade your code from Unit 1.
+Time to upgrade your initial code.
 Your mission is to "reforge" your creature using a table.

 **Instructions:**